 7.1.1.
 The scheduling tool will use an optimization algorithm to generate an initial master schedule.
-The master schedule will account for the number of data collectors available and will be generated based on a set of assumptions (e.g., number of households that can be visited in a day).
 Manual adjustments to the schedule will be assessed automatically to ensure that the schedule is still viable.
 Scheduling conflicts and other issues will be highlighted to the user in real time.